 Sometimes between elections, there is a change in the parties that are part of the governing coalition.
 For example, a smaller party may leave the coalition.
 When this happens, it does not necessarily require another election.
-This is closer to what we would call a “cabinet shuffle” in a single-party government.
+This is closer to what we would call a “cabinet shuffle” in Canada.

-Lijphart (2012), in his book looking at looking at 36 countries over 55 years, also found the average cabinet duration is shorter in countries with proportional systems.
+Lijphart (2012), on the other hand, in his book “Patterns of Democracy” looking at looking at 36 countries over 55 years, found the average cabinet duration is slightly shorter in countries with proportional systems.
 He observes:

 Every year, the Fragile States Index ranks countries for fragility.
 The index looks at 12 measures of stability.
 The index indicates that nine of the top ten most stable countries in the world use proportional representation.
 The more disproportional the electoral system is, the higher the instability.

-According to Lijphart, policy lurch is “a serious problem from which majoritarian systems suffer“, first identified by S.E.
+According to Lijphart, policy lurch is “a serious problem from which majoritarian systems suffer”, first identified by S.E.
 Finer, as the main thesis of his 1975 book.
-Policy lurch refers to abrupt changes in policy when one majoritarian government is replaced with another.
-(For example, when a left wing government is replaced by a right wing government).
+Proportional representation can mitigate policy lurch, because laws have the support of multiple parties who represent a real majority of voters.
+According to Lijphart:

 Fund For Peace (2018).
 Fragile States Index, Global Data. http://fundforpeace.org/fsi/data/